ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 Access to the repository
 ________________________
-You will need to create a free bitbucket account at http://bitbucket.org After creating the account you will need to request access to the repository from Evan Babb.
+You will need to create a free bitbucket account at http://bitbucket.org After creating the account you will need to request access to the repository from Calthorpe Analytics.

 Using Amazon
 ____________